-In submitting a proposal, the offeror agrees to permit the Government to disclose publicly the information contained in the Contact Information form, Proposal Abstract form which includes the Technical Abstract, and the

-Briefing Chart.
-Other proposal data is considered the property of the offeror, and NASA will protect it from public disclosure to the extent permitted by law.
+In submitting a proposal, the offeror agrees to permit the Government to disclose publicly the information contained in the Contacts form and the Proposal Summary form which includes the Technical Abstract.
+Other proposal data is considered the property of the offeror, and NASA will protect it from public disclosure to the extent permitted by law, including requests submitted under the Freedom of Information Act (FOIA).